Tovorek/Awesome-Security-Analyst--Interview-Questions/README.md

 3)  What parts of the information security should the organisations outsource?
 4)  What security conferences have you participated over the past 24 months?
 5)  Can you explain some ways cyber criminals are using services like LinkedIn?
+6)  Can you name a few leading cyber security vendors?
+What do they do?